 Brazil is the largest producer and exporter of coffee in the world.

-The Second most visited country in South America
+The third most visited country in South America

-Brazil is the second most visited country in South America after Argentina.
+Brazil is the third most visited country in South America after Colombia and Argentina.
+Around 3.6 million tourists visited Brazil in 2022.

 The largest city in Brazil